BDC Hamburger Icon

 Amazon mobile homepage

-Amazon’s website looks identical to the app, so it’s very familiar as soon as the page loads.
+Amazon’s mobile website looks identical to its mobile app, so it’s very familiar as soon as the page loads.
 It offers the same ability to search via department or automated suggestions when typing into the search bar.
-The site is quick, and it’s easy to get where you want.
+The site is quick and it’s easy to get where you want.

-Since Amazon’s early days, it has obsessively focused on delivering what customers want and not winning design awards.
-It shows on its mobile site.
+Since its early days, Amazon has obsessively focused on delivering what customers want rather than winning design awards and this is evident on its mobile site.

 TipBottom line

-A UX designer can create mobile apps, mobile sites and desktop websites that optimize the user experience and continually improve your customer-facing options.
+A UX designer can create mobile apps, mobile sites and desktop websites that optimize the UX and continually improve your customer-facing options.

-Creating a great mobile experience for your customers
+How to create a great mobile experience for your e-commerce customers

-• Take advantage of mobile gestures on your mobile site.
-Use the touch and swipe gestures built into smartphones in your design.
+• Incorporate mobile gestures: Incorporate built-in smartphone features like touch and swipe gestures.
 For example, Express lets visitors left- and right-swipe to scroll through carousels of product images instead of just touching related thumbnails.

-• Don’t use pop-ups on your mobile site.
-Pop-ups significantly disrupt website flow.
-If you want to offer a discount code, put it on each page instead of disrupting your visitors with pop-ups.
+• Avoid pop-ups: Pop-ups can disrupt the browsing experience and frustrate users.
+If you want to offer a discount code, display it prominently on each page instead of interrupting visitors with pop-ups.

-• Remember who’s visiting your mobile site.
-Amazon understood this early when it introduced one-click purchasing.
-It uses cookies to remember visitor information and keeps payment cards on file.
-This sort of functionality is built into platforms like Shopify, so use them when creating your mobile website.
+• Remember visitor data: Amazon figured this out early when it introduced one-click purchasing.
+It uses cookies to remember visitor info and keeps payment cards on file to speed up checkout.
+This kind of functionality is built into platforms like Shopify, so take advantage of it when setting up your mobile site.

 Did you find this content helpful?